ptp-sim/OMNeT_Utils/Readme.md

 ### DynamicSignals

 OMNeT++ provides the possibility to register signals with dynamic names during runtime.
-Teh _DynamicSignals_ subproject provides helper functions to make this a little bit easier.
+The _DynamicSignals_ subproject provides helper functions to make this a little bit easier.

 ### InitBase